carlo-colombo/blog/source/_posts/Serverless-Telegram-Bot-on-GC-functions.md

 The example code of the project can be found at https://github.com/carlo-colombo/serverless-telegram-bot-gc-functions

 ### Prerequisites
-* Goole Cloud account and a project. https://cloud.google.com/resource-manager/docs/creating-managing-projects
+* Google Cloud account and a project. https://cloud.google.com/resource-manager/docs/creating-managing-projects
 * Enable Google Cloud Functions and RuntimeConfig API from the API manager.
 * Get a telegram bot token, ask it to the [BotFather](https://telegram.me/BotFather).